robinrodricks/vue3-touch-events/README.md

 | `longTapTimeInterval`   | milliseconds | The minimum time interval to detect whether long tap event effective or not. **Default:** `400` MS |
 | `rollOverFrequency`     | milliseconds | How often should `rollover` events be fired. **Default:** `100` MS (10 times a second) |

+### My rollover events are laggy and stuttering!

+This is because the library only sends 10 rollover events per second by default, which can appear laggy.

+To increase the frequency of rollover events, and prevent any stuttering, set the `rollOverFrequency` to `10` (for 100 FPS) or `16` (for 60 FPS).

+You need to add this into the [Global Config](#global-configuration) or [Object Config](#v-touch-options).

 ### System events

 These are the default interactivity events supported by vue.js 3.x.